iamthenop/north-shadow/README.md

 - Version history archive
 - Timestamp anchor

-Essays may later be adapted for distribution platforms (e.g., Substack, LinkedIn), but this repository remains the source of truth.
+Essays may later be adapted for distribution platforms such as Substack or LinkedIn, but this repository remains the source of truth.

 ---

+## Repository Structure

+- `_drafts/` — working drafts
+- `_posts/` — published essays
+- `_timestamps/` — timestamp and attestation artifacts
+- `spec/` — attestation format documentation and schema
+- `tools/` — publishing, stamping, and validation tooling

+---

-## Copyright
+## Copyright and License

 © 2026 Penuel Lascano.
 All rights reserved.

-No part of this publication may be reproduced, distributed, or transmitted in any form or by any means without prior written permission, except for brief quotations in reviews or academic citation under fair use.
+Unless otherwise noted, the written content and publication materials in this repository may not be reproduced, distributed, or transmitted in any form or by any means without prior written permission, except for brief quotations in reviews or academic citation under fair use.

+The contents of [`tools/`](tools/) are separately licensed under the MIT License.
+See [`tools/LICENSE`](tools/LICENSE).

 ---

 ## Contact

-For professional inquiries or consulting engagements, please reach out via LinkedIn.
+For professional inquiries or consulting engagements, please reach out via [https://linkedin.com/in/lascanop](LinkedIn).

 ---